alaffin12/stackedit/Caught by Stradh.md

 Like the Dread Lords who serve them, the Dark Powers are equal part jailer and prisoner and the Amber Temple - the true Amber Temple - is the prison that binds them.

-Once upon a time, before he ascended to god hood, Vecna gained knowledge of the Dark Powers and the Amber Temple.

 ## Food and Drink in Barovia
 ### Foods in Barovia
 #### Morgantha's Dream Pies